ivanvig/cordicio/doc/source/index.rst

 Cordicio is a `Chisel <https://github.com/chipsalliance/chisel>`_ implementation of a `CORDIC <https://en.wikipedia.org/wiki/CORDIC>`_.

-It currently supports rotation and vectoring mode and works on any quadrant.
+It currently supports rotation and vectoring mode in circular domain and works quadrant.

 Getting Started